 It is very common to have crooked teeth.
 Additionally, several of our patients have overbites or under-bites, meaning that their resting bite is not even and protrudes out in some way.
-Garner Family and Cosmetic Dentistry offers orthodontic consultations for our patients who are interested in resolving any misalignment and straightening their smiles.
-Dr. Matthew Jenne works with each patient on an individualized basis to determine the best treatment plans for orthodontic care.
+Garner Family and Cosmetic Dentistry offers orthodontic consultations for our patients who want to resolve misalignment and straighten their smiles.
+Dr. Matthew Jenne works with each patient on an individual basis to determine the best treatment plans for orthodontic care.

 Understanding Crooked Teeth

 Crooked or misaligned teeth have multiple causes.
-Excessive thumb or pacifier sucking during tooth development can cause teeth to be crooked.
+Excessive thumb or pacifier sucking during tooth development can cause crooked teeth.
 Additionally, many people find that crooked or misaligned teeth are a result of their genetics.
 Crooked teeth can also form due to facial injury.
-Regardless of the reason your teeth are crooked, you should be aware of the following risks that come with crooked teeth:
+Regardless of the reason why you have crooked teeth, you should be aware of the following risks:

 - Gum Disease – Crooked or misaligned teeth are harder to clean around.
 They create more sharp corners and edges for bacteria to hide around in your mouth.
 If this bacteria builds up over time, you are more likely to experience gum disease.